-Mass Tort vs. Class Action: What's the Difference?
+Mass tort vs. class action: What's the difference?

 People often confuse mass torts with class actions, but they work quite differently.
 In a class action, one or a few plaintiffs represent the entire group, and any settlement or award is typically split among everyone.
 You may not even know you're part of a class action until you receive a notice in the mail.